HTTP (HyperText Transport Protocol)

 - 100: 100 means Continue.
 The HTTP 100 Continue informational status response code indicates that everything so far is OK and that the client should continue with the request or ignore it if it is already finished.

 - 201: 201 means a new resource created.
 The HTTP 201 Created success status response code indicates that the request has succeeded and has led to the creation of a resource.
 The new resource is effectively created before this response is sent back and the new resource is returned in the body of the message, its location being either the URL of the request or the content of the Location header.
 If you are adding successfully a new resource by using the HTTP Post method, then in that case you will get 201 as the Status code.
+That means this status code is typically used to indicate that a new resource has been successfully created as a result of the request.
+The URI of the newly created resource is often included in the response headers, under the Location header field

 - 204: 204 means No Content.
 The HTTP 204 No Content success status response code indicates that a request has succeeded, but that the client doesn’t need to navigate away from its current page.
 If the server processed the request successfully and it is not returning any content, then in that case you will get a 204 response status code.
+That means this status code is used to indicate that the server has successfully processed the request, but there is no content to return in the response body.
+It is commonly used for requests that perform actions like updates or deletions.

 - 301: 301 means Moved Permanently.
 If you are getting 301 as a status code from the server, it means the resource you are looking for is moved permanently to the URL given by the Location headers.